James Bridle @ NeMe

 James Bridle’s residency at NeMe just about a year ago did not end with his Unbuilding Citizenship talk at the NeMe Arts Centre.
-Instead, his investigations in Cyprus, continued with an article about the sale of passports for the Atlantic, Transnationalisms, an exhibition he curated for Aksioma, Drugo More and Furtherfield as well as a solo show entitled My delight on a shining night, about which you can read on his blog.
+During his residency, he finished his book New Dark Age: Technology and the End of the Future and his investigations in Cyprus, continued with an article about the sale of passports for the Atlantic, Transnationalisms, an exhibition he curated for Aksioma, Drugo More and Furtherfield as well as a solo show entitled My delight on a shining night, about which you can read on his blog.
 It was a pleasure hosing him.

 State Machines: Art, Work and Identity in an Age of Planetary-Scale Computation